elementary/docs/writing-apps/code-style.md

 ```

 ### Initialize Objects with Properites
-This is especially more clear when initializing an object with many properties.
+This is especially clearer when initializing an object with many properties.
 Avoid the following

 ```csharp
 var label = new Gtk.Label ("Test Label");